-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES For the Fiscal Year Ended June 30, 2017
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES

-Net Change in Fund Balance - Governmental Funds \$ 255,569 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 2,181,887 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of depreciation expense (\$417,257) in excess of capital outlay expenditures (\$129,279) in the current period.
-(287,978) Principal payments on long-term debt are expenditures in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-497,042 Change in Net Position - Governmental Activities \$ 464,633
+Capital Outlays 56,705 Depreciation Expense (379,353) (322,648) The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+Long-term debt proceeds are reported as other financing sources in 6,787,933 the Governmental Funds and as long-term liabilities in the Statement of Net Position.
+(7,347,463) Expenses in the statement of activities that do not require the use of current financial resources are not reported in governmental funds: Amortization of bond premium 4,141 Accrued Interest on Bond (22,400) Change in Net Position - Governmental Activities \$ 1,281,450